dtcarls/fantasy_football_chat_bot/README.md

 My Standings look wrong.
 I have weird (+1) in it.

 * TOP_HALF_SCORING: If set to True, when standings are posted on Wednesday it will also include top half scoring wins
+* TOP_HALF_SCORING_SCOREBOARD: If set to True, when scoreboards updates are posted include top half scoring as well
 * Top half wins is being in the top half of your league for points and you receive an additional "win" for it.
 The number in parenthesis (+1) tells you how many added wins over the season for top half wins.
 </details>